 Healthy tomato plants typically provide ample fruit.
 Sometimes though, as much as we baby them, the plants become afflicted with a pest or disease.
 In the case of tomato big bud phytoplasma, the plant is effectively attacked by both pest and disease.
 It all starts with the trouble makers, leafhoppers.

 The tomato big bud virus, or phytoplasma, is a microscopic organism, smaller than bacteria.
 This organism lacks a cell wall and, in scientific studies, has proven to be extremely difficult to cultivate in artificial media.
-Unfortunately, in nature, this phytoplasma has no difficulty flourishing and afflicts not only tomatoes but a variety of ornamentals and other vegetables like:
+Unfortunately,

 The word “phytoplasma” was coined in 1994 upon the discovery of this mycoplasma-like organism.
 Following the leafhopper migration, the plants become infected with pathogens transmitted from the leafhoppers.
 The technical description refers to the pathogen as beet leafhopper transmitted viresence agent, a phytoplasm organism.

 The most recognizable symptoms of tomato big bud disease are swollen green buds that are atypically large and don’t set fruit.
 Stems of the afflicted plants thicken while the foliage becomes distorted and yellow.